Zhang Honghe

-Zhang Honghe (张洪贺) is a lieutenant general (zhong jiang) and Deputy Commander of the Chinese People's Liberation Army Air Force (PLAAF).
+Zhang Honghe (张洪贺) is a lieutenant general (zhong jiang) and Deputy Commander of China's People's Liberation Army Air Force (PLAAF).
 He was elevated to the rank of air force lieutenant general on 16 July 2014.
 He formerly served as President of the PLA Air Force Engineering University (AFEU) in Xi'an, which is under the jurisdiction of the Ministry of National Defense.